How to increase profits and improve profit margins

 Marketing spend is a major expense for many small businesses.
 Make sure your strategies deliver actual sales, not just activity.

-To improve marketing ROI:
+To improve marketing return on investment:

-- Calculate customer acquisition cost: Work out what it costs to win each new customer
+- Calculate customer acquisition cost: work out what it costs to win each new customer

-- Compare channels: Identify which strategies deliver the best returns
+- Compare channels: identify which strategies deliver the best returns

-- Scrutinise big-budget tactics: High-cost campaigns need to justify their spend
+- Scrutinise big-budget tactics: high-cost campaigns need to justify their spend

-- Activate free channels: Word of mouth and referrals cost nothing but can drive significant revenue
+- Activate free channels: word of mouth and referrals cost nothing but can drive significant revenue

 Reassess travel, entertainment and discretionary spending